StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

 ## Step 1: Install and configure Apache Cassandra

-When configuring a Cassandra cluster, we aim to establish a setup comprising three active nodes with a replication factor of `3`.
+When configuring a Cassandra cluster, the goal is a setup comprising three active nodes with a replication factor of `3`.
 This configuration ensures that all nodes are active and data is replicated across each node, thus providing tolerance to the failure of a single node.
 It means that if one node experiences hardware issues or network disruptions, the other two nodes continue to store and process incident data seamlessly.
 This fault-tolerant configuration guarantees uninterrupted access to critical security information, enabling the SOC to effectively manage and respond to cybersecurity threats without downtime or data loss.

 !!!
-Info "Note: Note: For the purposes of this documentation, we assume that all nodes reside within the same network environment.
+Info "Note: Note: For the purposes of this documentation, it's assumed that all nodes reside within the same network environment.
 Ideally, the nodes should be deployed in different racks within the same data center."

 ### Step 1.1: Install Cassandra